Alexander Kahn: Personal life

 In 1909, Kahn married Sarah Rosenbaum.
 Their children were Nora, Robert, and Jeanne.
 Sarah taught at the Educational Alliance on the Lower East Side and was chairman of the Women's division of the Rand School and president of the New York Council of Pioneer Women of the Women's Labor Zionist Organization of America.
 She died five months after Kahn.

 Deeply interested in Labor Zionism, he visited Israel with his wife shortly after the country's founding and was honored by Histadrut.
 He was a personal friend of Yitzhak Ben-Zvi and David Ben-Gurion.
 In 1961, the Israeli government presented him with a silver-bound Bible for his work on behalf of the Israel Bond Organization in America.

+Death

 Kahn died in New York Hospital on March 11, 1962.
-Mayor Robert F. Wagner, Jewish Labor Committee chairman Adolph Held, New York Supreme Court Justice Matthew M. Levy, Federal Judge Paul R. Hays, the Forward's acting editor Dr. Lazar Fogelman, Joint Distribution Committee executive vice-chairman Moses A. Leavitt, Israel Bond Organization executive vice-president Dr. Joseph J. Schwartz, Workmen's Circle leader Nathan Chanin, and Liberal Party president Alexander Rose all spoke at his funeral.
-He was buried in the Workmen's Circle section of Mount Carmel Cemetery.
+He was eulogized at his funeral by many prominent New Yorkers, including Mayor Robert F. Wagner, Jewish Labor Committee chairman Adolph Held, New York Supreme Court Justice Matthew M. Levy, Federal Judge Paul R. Hays, the Forward's acting editor Dr. Lazar Fogelman, Joint Distribution Committee executive vice-chairman Moses A. Leavitt, Israel Bond Organization executive vice-president Dr. Joseph J. Schwartz, Workmen's Circle leader Nathan Chanin, and Liberal Party president Alexander Rose.

+Kahn was buried in the Workmen's Circle section of Mount Carmel Cemetery in Queens, New York.